benem3000/mcspatched/README.md

 ### 6. Final Reboot
 Reboot your system one last time to apply the signed image and the kernel argument:

+`systemctl reboot`

-You will be intercepted by a blue screen (MOKManager) during startup.
-Select "Enroll MOK", view the key to confirm it, and enter the temporary password you created.
+If you enrolled the MOK key in step 4, you will be intercepted by a blue screen (MOKManager) during startup.
+Select "Enroll MOK", verify the key, then confirm it and enter the temporary password you created.
 Once complete, select reboot to finish loading the OS.

-`systemctl reboot`

 ### 7. Disable Protected Management Frames (PMF)
 At the moment pmf is not compatible and will cause severe lag, ping, and speed issues.
 You can disable this locally via NetworkManager for your specific network by using these commands: